llGaetanll/rice/README.md

 # Installation

-It is highly recommended you install these dotfiles on a clean arch-based system using [llGaetanll/autorice](https://github.com/llGaetanll/autorice) since the script performs some automatic post installation cleanups not covered by this repo.
+It is highly recommended you only install these dotfiles on a clean arch-based system using [llGaetanll/autorice](https://github.com/llGaetanll/autorice) since the script performs some automatic post installation cleanups not covered by this repo.

 I have successfully installed these dotfiles on both Arch and Artix.